Le-Gris/minicon2024/slides.md

 OK.
 But what about the machines? <material-symbols-android />

 Most approaches use a DSL-like approach.
-Interesting that the intuition operations are very program-like but this fails.
+Interesting that the intuitive operations are very program-like but this fails.

 People seem to be good at this because they can use arbitrary abstractions to guide the program search.